Keratoconus Doctors in Chicago

 Keratoconus is a vision disorder that occurs when the normally round cornea (the front part of the eye) becomes thin and irregular (cone) shaped.
 This abnormal shape prevents the light entering the eye from being focused correctly on the retina and causes distortion of vision.
-At Solo Eye Care we offer the latest in diagnostic technology including corneal topography and anterior segment ocular coherence tomography to make a proper early diagnosis of this condition.
-We also offer the latest in advanced contact lens designs to comfortably treat this condition and dramatically enhance our patients’ vision.
+At Solo Eye Care we feel passionate about providing our patients the latest diagnostic technologies and the leading keratoconus doctors in Chicago to implement those technologies.
+Our staff does not stop at the diagnosis, we are prepared to fit any patients suffering the symptoms of keratoconus with scleral lenses.
+Uniquely engineered contacts designed to comfortably treat this condition and dramatically enhance our patient’s vision!

 In its earliest stages, keratoconus causes slight blurring and distortion of vision and increased sensitivity to glare and light.
 These symptoms usually appear in the late teens or late 20s.
 Keratoconus may progress for 10-20 years and then slow in its progression.
 Each eye may be affected differently.
 As keratoconus progresses, the cornea bulges more and vision may become more distorted.
 In a small number of cases, the cornea will swell and cause a sudden and significant decrease in vision.
 The swelling occurs when the strain of the cornea's protruding cone-like shape causes a tiny crack to develop.
 The swelling may last for weeks or months as the crack heals and is gradually replaced by scar tissue.
 If this sudden swelling does occur, your doctor can prescribe eye drops for temporary relief, but there are no medicines that can prevent the disorder from progressing.